 Business rate appeals

-We don't set the rateable values for properties within Stockport.
+We do not set the rateable values for properties within Stockport.

-The Valuation Office Agency reviews the rateable value that it previously set once every five years.
-This is to ensure that the rateable values reflect the changes that have taken place in the property market since the previous revaluation.
+The Valuation Office Agency will review the rateable value that it previously set once every 3 years.
+This is to make sure that the rateable values reflect the changes that have taken place in the property market since the previous revaluation.

-The current rateable values set by the Valuation Office Agency came into effect from 1 April 2017.
-The rateable value is used by the council to work out how much Business rates you should pay for a particular period.
+The current rateable values set by the Valuation Office Agency came into effect from 1 April 2023.
+The next full revaluation is to be carried out and will take effect from 1 April 2026.
+We use the rateable value to work out how much business rates you should pay for a particular period.

 You can appeal against your business rates valuation if you think any of the following applies to your business:

-- There has been a material change of circumstances which has affected the value of your property
+- there's been a material change of circumstances which has affected the value of your property

-- There has been a physical change to the building for example if part of the building is demolished or destroyed
+- there's been a physical change to the building.
+For example, if part of the building is demolished or destroyed

-- There has been a physical change in the local area for example major roadworks
+- there's been a physical change in the local area.
+For example, major roadworks

-- There has been a change in the use of the building
+- there's been a change in the use of the building

-- There has been a change in the use of a neighbouring property
+- there's been a change in the use of a neighbouring property

-- There is another sort of error in the list entry, for example, the address is wrong or the date of an alteration is wrong
+- there's another sort of error in the list entry.
+For example, the address is wrong or the date of an alteration is wrong